How to get from Malacca to Singapore

 Immigration Checkpoints

-Buses operating from Malacca to Singapore make its first stop some 3.5 hours into your journey at Johor Bahru, for Malaysian customs and immigration.
+Buses operating from Melaka (Malacca) to Singapore make their first stop some 3.5 hours into your journey at Johor Bahru, for Malaysian customs and immigration.
 You will need to get off the bus with all your belongings.

 Have your passport stamped and then quickly go back inside the bus because their waiting time is only 20 minutes.